Services:

 What causes the white salt-like staining on my brickwork?

 This is known as efflorescence.
 It occurs when water travels through the masonry and carries natural salts to the surface.
 When the water evaporates, the salts are left behind.
-While often cosmetic, it can be a sign of deep water ingress that needs to be addressed through proper drainage and repointing.
+While often cosmetic, heavy efflorescence can be a sign of deep water ingress that needs to be addressed through proper structural drainage and lime repointing.

 Railway Arch resporation in action in the Structural Repairs offices